 Regulations and Standards

 One of BCGA's main objectives is to "... promote and advise on safe practice, participate in standards-making, provide departments of Government with access to expert advice and to assist in the preparation of practicable and relevant legislation that applies to the industry and its customers".
-These objectives are focused on UK legislation and standards, but BCGA is also active in supporting standards-making and legislation associated with Britain's membership of the European Union and producing global standards for our industry.
+These objectives are focused on UK legislation and standards, but BCGA also actively supports standards-making within Europe, through the European Committee for Standardization (CEN) and globally through the International Organization for Standardization (ISO).

 All gas cylinders used for the transport of gases in the UK are subject to Statutory Regulation and as such have to be designed, manufactured, tested, inspected, marked and labelled accordingly.
 Gases are classified as dangerous goods.
 To provide a set of rules for the safe transport of dangerous goods that can be used across many national boundaries, the United Nations Committee of Experts (COE) on the Transport of Dangerous Goods, working with many specialist groups, agree a set of basic rules that are adopted for use across all modes of transport and by national governments.
 These basic rules are published in the Model Regulations (commonly referred to as the ‘Orange Book').